Ontario Junior Hockey League

 The Ontario Junior Hockey League (OJHL) is a Junior A ice hockey league in Ontario, Canada.
 It is under the supervision of the Ontario Hockey Association (OHA) and the Canadian Junior Hockey League (CJHL).

+With 24 member clubs, the Ontario Junior Hockey League stands as the Canadian Junior Hockey League's largest Junior A circuit, maintaining its position as a crucial stepping stone for aspiring hockey players across the province.

+The league's roots trace back to 1993-94, when it emerged from the Central Junior B Hockey League under its original name, the Ontario Provincial Junior A Hockey League.
+Operating under the Ontario Hockey Association and CJHL banners, the organization has built a reputation for advancing talent to higher levels of competition.

+The 2024-25 season demonstrated the league's continued success in player placement, with more than 135 commitments secured.
+NCAA Division 1 programs claimed 54 players, while the Ontario Hockey League recruited 29.
+The OJHL's partnership with the OHL extended further through 39 affiliate players who collectively appeared in 152 OHL games throughout the season.

+The league's impact reaches the sport's highest level, with 30 former OJHL players on NHL rosters as the 2025-26 season begins.
+This pipeline spans multiple destinations, including U SPORTS universities, NCAA programs, Canadian Hockey League teams, and professional minor leagues.

 The league dates back to 1954 where it began as the "Central Junior B Hockey League".
 In 1993, the Central Junior B Hockey League was promoted to the Junior A level and renamed the "Ontario Provincial Junior A Hockey League".
 In 2009, the league was dissolved by the Ontario Hockey Association and split into two leagues: the "Central Canadian Hockey League" and the "Ontario Junior A Hockey League".
 By early 2010, the two leagues merged to reform the Ontario Junior Hockey League.

-At its peak, the league was composed of 37 teams and is now mostly based in the Greater Toronto Area with a few teams eastward towards Kingston.
-The exception to this is the Buffalo Jr. Sabres located in the American state of New York.